yoshikiohshima/renkon/README.md

-# Renkon: A reactive UI framework
+# Renkon-Core: An FRP evaluator

 ## Introduction

-Renkon is a UI framework for building interactive web applications.
-The basic concept is based on Functional Reactive Programming (FRP).
+Renkon is an FRP (Functional Reactive Programming) evaluator for building interactive web and Node.js applications.
 A program consists of a set of reactive nodes.
 Each node reacts to input changes and produces an output.
 Other nodes that depend on the output, in turn, produce their outputs, and updates on nodes propagate through the "dependency network."